 - Avoid heavy alcohol or drug consumption before bed

 If you are a snorer who is disrupting the sleep of those around you, it may be time to seek treatment.
-Please contact Molson Park Dental Office in Barrie or Toronto, to arrange a snoring treatment consultation by Dr. Adam Chapnick.
+Please contact Chapnick Dental Office in Barrie or Toronto, to arrange a snoring treatment consultation by Dr. Adam Chapnick.